ZhuoliHuang/scPAFA/README.md

 **step1:** Download pathway information and generate pathway dictionary

-The pathway input of scPAFA is a python dict, each item with a pathway name as key and a list of genes as values.
+The pathway input of scPAFA is a Python dictionary, each item with a pathway name as a key and a list of genes as values.

-(1) Download pathway information
+(1) Download pathway collection

+Pathway collection can be downloaded from MsigDB (https://www.gsea-msigdb.org/gsea/msigdb/human/collections.jsp#H, 'JSON bundle' is recommended), or NCATS bioplanet (https://tripod.nih.gov/bioplanet/download/pathway.csv).
+Users can also use a custom pathway collection.

 (2) Generate pathway dictionary

+We provided examples of constructing pathway dictionary from the MsigDB and NCATS bioplanet databases

 **step2:** Calculate Pathway Activity Score